cdli-gh/blog/_blog/gsoc22/TowardsAGeneralPurposeEntityBibliographyLinkingSystem/posts/03_week3.md

 TODO 1: Our publications table consists of a lot of redundant publications, since it is a direct copy from the old ``artifacts`` database.

-The task here would be to run automatic python scripts
+The task here would be to run automatic python scripts and to merge these existing publications to populate the database.

+I wrote a script that scans the "designation" entry and filters out those with redundant information.
+The script ended up merging a lot of redundant data, from 200000 entries down to 5000 entries.

 TODO 2: Get data on connecting artifacts to proveniences